zhwang-ku/zhwang-ku.github.io/index.md

 To view the Juntti Lab website, click here: [https://cichlidengineering.weebly.com/](https://cichlidengineering.weebly.com/).

-Previously, he worked with Dr. Justin Rhodes at the University of Illinois, Urbana-Champaign where he earned his Ph.D. studying neural and behavioral aspects of male-to-female sex change in the common clownfish *Amphiprion ocellaris*.
+Previously he worked with Dr. Justin Rhodes at the University of Illinois.
+There he earned his Ph.D. studying neural and behavioral aspects of male-to-female sex change in the common clownfish *Amphiprion ocellaris*.